 If your teen doesn’t know how to handle their angry thoughts and feelings, they can fly into a blind rage that can harm themselves or others.
-Signs that your high-functioning teen is in distress and struggling with their feelings include:
+Signs that your high-functioning teen is in distress and struggling with their feelings include the following:

 - Rocking or pacing

 If their anger and obsessive thoughts continue, you can expect to see an outburst with the following:

 - Hitting, kicking, biting, and scratching

 - Unable to calm down on their own